jmlauranson/christian.lauranson.com/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-- 1952:Christian was born in France in 1952.
+- 1952: Christian was born in France in 1952.
 - 1985-1995: He studies than becomes assistant, then Maître de Conférences at the university Jean-Monnet in Saint-Étienne, France.
 - 1996-2002: He teaches at the university Clermont I in Clermont-Ferrand, France.
 - 2002-2015: He becomes Professeur agrégé in History of Law at the university of Lyon III Jean Moulin in Lyon, France.